Preparation for going liveEdit on GitHub

 - Decide how email sending should be handled.
 If you want to send emails using Spryker, decide whether you want to use the native mail service shipped with Spryker PaaS or integrate a third-party one.
 If you want to use the native one, let us know the email address that you want to send emails from.
 We will lift sending restrictions and help you validate the needed DNS name.

-PaaS email service has the following quotas:
+PaaS production email service has the following quotas:

 - Daily sending limit: 50.000 emails.

-- Sending limit messages or seconds: 14.
+- Sending limit messages per second: 14.